Quadratic Chabauty: p-adic height pairings and integral points on hyperelliptic curves: Introduction

 Let us explain the reason for the restriction that $X$ is assumed to have good reduction at $p$.
 As our work ultimately relies on $p$-adic Arakelov theory~\cite{Bes00}, which has been developed using Vologodsky's integration theory~\cite{Vol01}, it is insensitive to the type of reduction at $p$.
 However, Vologodsky's integration has been, so far, difficult to compute, and the computation of Coleman integrals has been, thus far, done in the good reduction case.
 The situation will likely change with~\cite{Bes-Zer13}, which will reduce Vologodsky integration on semi-stable curves to Coleman integration.

-We briefly discuss possible applications (see also Remark \ref{higherfields}).
+We briefly discuss possible applications (see also Remark~\ref{higherfields}).
 The function $\rho$ is given, on the residue disk of $p$-adic points reducing to a given point, by a convergent power series.
 It is therefore possible, in reasonable time, to compute all solutions of $\rho(x)\in T$ to high $p$-adic precision.
-We hope that this technique can be combined with upper bounds on the size of the integral points on $X$~\cite{BMSST08} to provide an effective algorithm for determining all integral points on hyperelliptic curves satisfying the assumptions of the theorem.
+To find the integral points, one needs to (provably) identify which solutions of $\rho(x)\in T$ do come from integral points and recover those points.
+This can be done by combining the techniques of this paper with the Mordell-Weil sieve.
+We will report on this in future work.

 It is furthermore easy, given some initial coefficients in the power series expansions making up $\rho$, to deduce a bound on the total number of possible solutions to $\rho(x)\in T$, hence on the number of $p$-integral solutions to~\eqref{eq:Weierstrass}.
 A fairly crude version of this is given in Theorem~\ref{boundthm}.
 The bound depends on some computations, including those of Coleman integrals, on the curve.
 One might hope for a bound which, like~\cite[(ii) on p.~765]{Col85a}, will depend only on some simple numerical data of the curve, such as genus and types of bad reduction, but this is unfortunately not obvious at this point in time.